jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - started a new branch to house the rework
 - involves using less, could be tricky
 - npm installed less can use command line functions to convert to css. currently doing that, not sure how to incorporate into gulp just yet.
+- clip css property is pretty weird
+- after a long time got something which resembles a circular progress bar.
+Also understand how it works which is nice.